chingu-voyages/V53-tier1-team-02/README.md

 # Features

+  - Front Page 🔭

+    - An intuitive layout with button based features, all seamlessly integrated into a SPA (single-page-application) design. 🕹️

+    - A visually represented up-to-date weekly menu.
+This menu includes dates, menu items, ingredients, and calories. 🚀

   - Schedule button 🟢

     - When clicked the schedule button will open a user window with additonal features